mspreitz/ADEL/README.md

 If you connect a smartphone you need a rooted and insecure kernel or a custom recovery installed on the smartphone.

+ADEL needs a predefined configuration for each device to work proper.
+This configuration has to be added in the following file:

+    xml/phone_configs.xml

+As an example we added the configuration for the Samsung Galaxy S2 running Android 2.3.3, more phone configurations will follow.

-Example for connected smartphone:
+Example for the use of ADEL with a connected smartphone:

 	adel.py -d device -l 4

-Example for database backups:
+Example for the use of ADEL with database backups:

 	adel.py -d /home/user/backup -l 4